Liane Pintsaar

 Liane Pintsaar (born 17 March 1990) is an Estonian athletics competitor.

 She was born in Tartu.
 She has studied at Tartu University's Institute of Physical Education.

-She started his athletics exercising in 2002, coached by Margit Aidla.
+She started her athletics exercising in 2002, coached by Margit Aidla.
 She has won three gold medals at Estonian Championships: 2009 in long jump and triple jump, and 2013 in triple jump.
 2007-2013 she was a member of Estonian national athletics team.

 In 2009, she was named the Estonian Young Athlete of the Year.